fbpx

 We help Small Kids in Big Cases .
 Based in Hamilton, serving Ontario.

 Watching your child hurt or suffering is one of the hardest things a parent can go through.
-It’s a deep pain that feels like it’s tearing at your own heart.
-You feel their every ache, their every tear, as if it’s your own.
-This pain is mixed with a helpless feeling, a longing to take their place, to bear their pain for them.
+It’s a deep pain that feels like it’s tearing at your heart.
+You feel their every ache and tear as if it’s your own.
+This pain is mixed with a feeling of helplessness, a longing to take their place and bear their pain.
 And yet, all you can do is hold them, comfort them, and hope for their pain to ease.
 The sight of your child in pain is a stark reminder of how deeply a parent’s love runs.

-No matter if you child was hurt while playing, walking, on a bicycle, getting in or out of a car or school bus – the agonizing pain of losing a child in an accident due to another’s carelessness is a tormenting burden to bear for any parent.
+No matter if your child was hurt while playing, walking, on a bicycle, or getting in or out of a car or school bus – the agonizing pain of losing a child or seeing them hurt in an accident due to another’s carelessness is a tormenting burden to bear for any parent.

-If your child has suffered a serious injury in an accident, call us to get the advice you need.
-Our child injury lawyers are located in the heart of Hamilton, but have represented countless families throughout Ontario who’s children have suffered serious injuries do to the of others.
-We would be more than happy to sit with you and your family for as long as you need or answer any questions you may have.
+If your child has suffered a serious injury in an accident, you have the right to consult and hire a child injury lawyer.
+Our child injury lawyers are located in the heart of Hamilton but have represented countless families throughout Ontario whose children have suffered severe injuries due to the negligence of others.
+We would be happy to sit with you and your family for as long as you need or answer any questions.
 Call us today at 1-844-LALANDE or local in the Hamilton area at 905-333-8888 to speak with us today.
-You can also email us confidentially through our website and one of our intake specialists will be happy to set up an appointment by way of zoom or in-person.
+You can also email us confidentially through our website.
+One of our intake specialists will happily schedule an appointment via Zoom or in person.

 Bicycle Accidents

-Bicycle accident involving children are a significant concern, particularly when they are caused by negligent or distracted drivers.
+Bicycle accidents involving children are a significant concern, particularly when negligent or distracted drivers cause them.
 According to Transport Canada, in 2020, over 8,500 cyclists were injured in motor vehicle-related accidents, with children being particularly vulnerable.

 Children are naturally more at risk in these situations because their decision-making skills are still developing.
-They might not yet fully understand the importance of road safety rules, like stopping and looking both ways before crossing a street, or the necessity of wearing a helmet while cycling.
-They’re also smaller and less predictable in their movements, which can make it challenging for drivers to spot them, especially if those drivers are distracted.
+They might not yet fully understand the importance of road safety rules, like stopping and looking both ways before crossing a street or the necessity of wearing a helmet while cycling.
+They’re also smaller and less predictable in their movements, making it challenging for drivers to spot them, especially if they are distracted.

 The most common types of bicycle accidents involving children include falls from the bicycle, collisions with stationary objects, and, more dangerously, being hit by cars.
 According to Parachute, a Canadian injury prevention organization, motor vehicles are involved in approximately 64% of serious cycling injuries among children under the age of 10.

 The injuries from these accidents can range from minor scrapes and bruises to severe, life-altering ones.
-The Canadian Paediatric Society reports that every year about 110 children under the age of 19 die from bicycle-related injuries in Canada, and 25% of these fatal injuries are due to head injuries.
+The Canadian Paediatric Society reports that every year, about 110 children under the age of 19 die from bicycle-related injuries in Canada, with 25% of these being head injuries.
 These kinds of injuries can have long-term effects on a child’s cognitive development and can drastically change their life.

-It’s essential to address the issue of distracted driving to prevent these accidents and safeguard our children’s lives.
+Addressing distracted driving is essential to preventing these accidents and safeguarding our children’s lives.
 Measures like promoting helmet use, educating children about road safety, and enforcing stricter laws against distracted driving can significantly reduce the risk of bicycle accidents involving children.
-It’s a collective effort that involves parents, educators, law enforcement, and the children themselves.
+It’s a collective effort involving parents, educators, law enforcement, and the children.

 Kids as Pedestrians

-Pedestrian accidents involving children, can be devastating.
-When a child is hit by a car, the outcome can be brutally severe and life-altering.
-A child’s small stature and undeveloped body make them especially vulnerable to significant injuries.
+Pedestrian accidents involving children can be devastating.
+When a child is hit by a car, the outcome can be brutally life-altering.
+A child’s small stature and undeveloped body make them especially vulnerable to more serious injuries.

-Both types of injuries can significantly impact a child’s quality of life.
+Head trauma and spinal cord injuries can significantly impact a child’s quality of life.
 They may require ongoing medical treatment, potentially leading to financial hardship for their families.
 They may also face challenges in their development, education, and social interactions.
+If they experience any permanent paralysis, they will need to adapt to a new reality and re-learn many basic tasks and activities to navigate daily life.

 Negligent drivers are those who fail to exercise reasonable care while driving.
-This can include reckless behavior such as speeding, running red lights or stop signs, not yielding to pedestrians, and driving under the influence of alcohol or drugs.
-These actions pose a significant risk to all road users, especially vulnerable ones like children.
+This can include reckless behaviour such as speeding, running red lights or stop signs, not yielding to pedestrians, and driving under the influence of alcohol or drugs.
+These actions pose a significant risk to everyone on the road, especially vulnerable individuals like children.

-It’s essential for drivers to remember that they share the road with pedestrians of all ages and to be especially cautious in areas where children might be present, such as near schools and parks.
-Paying full attention to the road, respecting speed limits, and following traffic laws can prevent many of these devastating accidents.
+Drivers must remember that they share the road with pedestrians of all ages and be especially cautious in areas where children might be present, such as near schools and parks.
+Paying full attention to the road, respecting speed limits, and following traffic laws can prevent many devastating accidents.

-1. Lack of knowledge and skills: Children may not fully understand traffic rules and the dangers associated with roads.
-They may not know to look both ways before crossing or to always use a pedestrian crossing.
+• Lack of knowledge and skills.
+Children may not fully understand traffic rules and the dangers associated with roads.
+They may not know whether to look both ways before crossing or always use a pedestrian crossing.

-2. Impulsivity and unpredictability: Children, especially young ones, are known to be impulsive and unpredictable.
-They might suddenly run onto the road without checking for incoming vehicles.
+• Impulsivity and unpredictability.
+Children, especially young ones, are known to be impulsive and unpredictable.
+They might suddenly run onto the road without checking for oncoming vehicles.

-3. Height: Because children are shorter than adults, they may be less visible to drivers, particularly if a vehicle is close.
+• Height.
+Children are shorter than adults, so they may be less visible to drivers, especially if a vehicle is close.

-4. Perceptual ability: Children are still developing their perceptual abilities and judgment skills.
+• Perceptual ability.
+Children are still developing their perceptual abilities and judgment skills.
 For example, they may have difficulty judging the speed and distance of oncoming vehicles.

-5. Distraction: Like adults, children can be easily distracted.
-They may be playing, using a device, or simply not paying attention to their surroundings when near or on the road.
+• Distraction.
+Like adults, children can be easily distracted.
+They may be playing, using a device, or simply not paying attention to their surroundings when they are near or on the road.

-6. Driver behavior: Unfortunately, some drivers do not adhere to speed limits, drive while distracted, or fail to look out for pedestrians—especially small ones.
+• Driver behaviour.
+Unfortunately, some drivers do not adhere to speed limits, drive while distracted, or fail to look out for pedestrians.
+While distraction can cause a driver to hit anyone or anything, children are even harder to see due to their small size.

 The aftermath of a dog attack on a child is not only physical but emotional and psychological as well.
 The physical damage can be severe, often resulting in painful wounds and, in more serious cases, deep tissue damage or disfigurement.
 Children may have to undergo multiple surgeries or medical procedures to repair the damage, which could lead to permanent scarring.
 These scars can affect a child’s self-esteem and body image as they grow, leading to long-term psychological distress.

 Beyond the physical pain, the psychological trauma of a dog attack can be profound.
 The child might develop a fear of dogs or other animals, hindering their ability to interact normally in environments where pets are present.
-They may experience anxiety, depression, nightmares, or even Post Traumatic Stress Disorder (PTSD).
+They may experience anxiety, depression, nightmares, or even post-traumatic stress disorder (PTSD).
 The fear and stress can disrupt their daily lives, affect their performance at school, and inhibit their social interactions.
+Various forms of therapy and counselling is often required to treat and manage these symptoms and allow young dog attack victims to function normally again.

 Parents of the affected child also suffer emotional turmoil and stress.
-The worry for their child’s wellbeing and the guilt of not being able to prevent the accident can be overwhelming.
-They may experience anxiety about their child’s recovery, their future health, and the financial burden of medical bills.
-The entire family might need counseling or therapy to cope with the traumatic incident.
+To begin, the worry for their child’s well-being and the guilt of not being able to prevent the accident can be overwhelming.
+In addition, they may experience anxiety about their child’s recovery, their future health, and the financial burden of medical bills.
+The entire family might need counselling or therapy to cope with the traumatic incident.

 The ripple effect of a dog attack on a child is immense, impacting their mental, emotional, and physical health, as well as that of their family.
-It’s a reminder of the importance of responsible pet ownership, public awareness about animal behavior, and the necessity of immediate professional help, both medical and psychological, following such incidents.
-If your child was hurt by a dog – contact our child injury lawyers today to discuss what compensation your loved one is entitled to.
+It’s a reminder of the importance of responsible pet ownership, public awareness about animal behaviour, and the necessity of immediate medical and psychological professional help following such incidents.
+If your child was hurt by a dog – contact our child injury lawyers today to discuss the compensation you and your child may be entitled to.

 Child Drownings or Near Drowning

 Drowning is a leading cause of accidental death for children, particularly for those under the age of five.
-Often, these tragic accidents occur in residential swimming pools and can be attributed to a variety of factors.
+These tragic accidents often occur in residential swimming pools and can be attributed to various factors:

-1. Unsupervised Pools: One of the primary reasons children drown is lack of supervision.
+• Unsupervised Pools: One of the primary reasons children drown is lack of supervision.
 Children should never be allowed to swim without a responsible adult present, regardless of their swimming ability.
-Even a brief distraction, such as answering a phone call or attending to another child, can provide a fatal window of opportunity.
+Even a brief distraction, such as answering a phone call or attending to another child, can provide a fatal window of oppourtunity.

-2. Unlocked Gates: Many residential pools are fenced in but not all gates are locked or child-proof.
-A child can easily wander into a pool area if the gate is left unlocked, or if the lock is not child-proof.
+• Unlocked Gates: Many residential pools are fenced in, but not all gates are locked or child-proof.
+A child can easily wander into a pool area if the gate is left unlocked or the lock is not child-proof.

-3. Improper Supervision: Even when adults are present, drowning can still occur if they are not actively watching the child.
+• Improper Supervision: Even when adults are present, drowning can still occur if they are not actively watching the child.
 Supervision requires undivided attention, as children can slip under the water quietly and quickly.
-Inflatable toys and floats are not substitutes for supervision as they can easily tip over.
+Inflatable toys and floats are not substitutes for supervision, as they can easily tip over.

-4. Improper Fencing: Fencing around the pool is critical to prevent unsupervised access.
-In some cases, fences may be too low, have gaps, or be climbable, all of which could allow a child to enter the pool area without detection.
+• Improper Fencing: Fencing around the pool is critical to prevent unsupervised access.
+In some cases, fences may be too low, have gaps, or be climbable, allowing a child to enter the pool area without detection.

-5. Lack of Swimming Ability: Many young children do not have the skills to swim or to get themselves out of the water.
-Even for those who do, panic or exhaustion can easily set in, particularly in a situation where they have fallen in unexpectedly.
+• Lack of Swimming Ability: Many young children lack the skills to swim or to get themselves out of the water.
+Panic or exhaustion can easily set in even for those who do, particularly if they have fallen unexpectedly.

-6. No Safety Equipment: Lack of readily available lifesaving equipment like life rings or reaching poles can delay rescue efforts when a child is in trouble.
+• No Safety Equipment: A lack of readily available lifesaving equipment, such as life rings or reaching poles, can delay rescue efforts when a child is in trouble.

 Child drownings are a tragic reminder of the importance of pool safety.
-It’s crucial to ensure pools are properly secured with high, child-proof fences and gates, and that children are always supervised when near water.
+It’s crucial to ensure pools are properly secured with high, child-proof fences and gates.
+Equally as important is ensuring that children are always closely supervised when spending time in and around swimming pools.

 Near-drowning incidents, where a child survives an initial submersion in water, can still result in severe health consequences, particularly related to the brain.
 During a near-drowning event, the child’s oxygen supply is cut off.
 The brain is extremely sensitive to oxygen deprivation, known as hypoxia.

 Immediate symptoms might include unconsciousness, confusion, dizziness, or seizures.
-However, some of the impacts may not become apparent until days or weeks later, such as issues with memory, learning, movement, speech, or emotional control.
-These injuries can be life-altering, requiring long-term rehabilitation and care.
+However, some of the impacts may not become apparent until days or weeks later, such as memory, learning, movement, speech, or emotional control issues.
+These injuries can be life-altering, requiring long-term rehabilitation, therapy, and care.

 Fractures and Broken Bones